backendcommunity/build-your-own-social-media-api/README.md

 ## Welcome! 👋

-Thanks for checking out this backend project challenge.
+Thanks for checking out this backend project.

 [Mastering Backend](https://masteringbackend.com) projects help you improve your coding skills by building real-world projects.